ecupaio/dcgffl/_posts/2020-08-05-march-on-washington-august-28-2020.md

 #### Black Lives Matter DCGFFL Shirts

 As part of our March on Washington participation, we provided limited edition Black Lives Matter T-shirts and Tank Tops.
 Orders are now closed.
-Remaining shirts will be distributed at Nellies on Wednesday September 2nd from 6-9pm.
-If you can’t make this time, email dcgayflagfootball@gmail.com to coordinate pickup.
+Remaining shirts will be sold on a limited basis with proceeds benefitting Empower DC.
+If interested in a BLM shirt, email dcgayflagfootball@gmail.com.

 ![](/img/blm_tshirt.png)